ngoanh2n/blog/_includes/components/homebrew/installation.md

 <!-- DECIDE TO DISPLAY THE LINK OF THIS COMPONENT -->
 {% if referenced == true %}
-{% include components/reference.md path="/env/homebrew" %}
+{% include components/reference.md path=reference %}
 {% endif %}